TIY-Austin-Front-End-Engineering/tiyfe-proxy/README.md

 ### Instructions

-Make all of your requests to http://tiyfe-proxy.herokuapp.com/[a urlencoded version of the API you want to query].
+Make all of your requests to http://tiyfe-proxy.herokuapp.com/a-urlencoded-version-of-the-API-you-want-to-query

 ### Example usage